 Umeda Sky Building is a pair of skyscrapers connected by a bridge on top known as the Floating Garden Observatory.
 In the observatory, you can see a 360 degrees view of the cityscape of Osaka.
 We didn’t go up because it is quite pricey for 1000 yen. (approx. 500 pesos) We got lost at Osaka Station and asked a local for directions.
 She even advised us not to go up for it is cloudy so the view is not that good.
 P.S When talking to a local, prepare photos, maps, and your charades skills.

 Best to do in this place?
 Go up the observatory to have a bird’s view of the city.
 Just make sure the sun is out.

 From all the walking we did that day, we deserve an authentic Japanese dinner.
 But with all the gigantic mechanical food display, neon lights and delicious aroma from all the restaurants, it’s hard to decide what to eat.
-Okonomiyaki, Takoyaki, Ramen, Gyoza, Tonkatsu, Udon, sushi, sashimi, name it and surely this gourmet street has it.
-There are so many restaurants to pick from and most of their menu and prices are already in display outside.
-We settled for a affordable restaurant in Japanese characters and ordered a ramen (in half).
+Okonomiyaki, Takoyaki, Ramen, Gyoza, Tonkatsu, Udon, sushi, sashimi, name it and surely this gourmet street have it.
+There are so many restaurants to pick from and most of their menu and prices are already in a display outside.
+We settled for an affordable restaurant in Japanese characters and ordered ramen (in half).
 I tried their okonomiyaki the night after and IT.MUST.NOT.BE.MISSED!!